Sales Tax

 collect sales tax are issued a

-buy or rent property or services tax free when the property or service
+to buy or rent property or services tax free when the property or

 Certificates expire on December 31 of each year.
 Registered, active

-dealers who electronically file their tax returns are required to print
+active dealers who electronically file their tax returns are required

-their own certificate.
-Dealers who file paper returns will be mailed a
+to print their own certificate.
+Dealers who file paper returns will be

 A business that sells or rents property or services tax free must